tatocaster/BuildNumberOverlay/readme.md

 }
 ```

-Library uses SYSTEM_WINDOW to show a build number and name over the top of apps
+Library uses SYSTEM_ALERT_WINDOW permission to show a build number and name over the top of the apps

 supports **minSdk : 11** aka **Android 3.0**